José Pedraza (boxer): Summer Olympics and World Cup

 In January 2008, Pedraza defended the lightweight national championship, defeating Reynaldo Ojeda (20:11) in the finals of the Torneo Nacional Isaac Barrientos.
 At the American Olympic Qualifier, he debuted with a 20:4 victory over Valentino Knowles of Bahamas.
 In the quarterfinals he lost (13:5) to Yordenis Ugas.
 In April 2008, he entered the second American Olympic Qualifier, stopping Omar Ward of Barbados in the second round of his preliminary.
-He guaranteed a medal by defeating (15:8) Juan Cuellar of Argentina.
+He was guaranteed a medal after defeating (15:8) Juan Cuellar of Argentina.
 In the semifinals, Pedraza stopped Alexis Folleco of Ecuador in the third round.
-He won the tournament's gold medal and qualified to the 2008 Summer Olympics by defeating Lopes in a rematch.
+He won the tournament's gold medal and qualified for the 2008 Summer Olympics by defeating Lopes in a rematch.
 Pedraza debuted in the X Torneo José "Cheo" Aponte with a victory (19:8) over countryman Alberto Mercado.
 In the finals he defeated Shemuel Pagan of the United States by walkover.
 Prior to the Olympics Pedraza participated in the XXXVIII International Golden Belt Tournament, advancing to the semifinals before losing (37:25) to Vladimir Saruhanyan of Russia.
 As part of their training the boxing team moved to South Korea, in order to adapt to the time-zone.
 After training and participating in a series of exhibition matches, the team traveled from Corea to Beijin.

 In his first Olympic fight, Pedraza defeated Onur Şipal of Turkey by points, with scores of 10–3.
 Throughout the event, his strategy focused on maintaining a solid defense while connecting combinations to his opponent's body.
 Pedraza lost his second preliminary to Daouda Sow of France by points, 13:9.
 He entered the 2008 Boxing World Cup, advancing to the semifinals with an 8:2 win over Georgian Popescu of Romania.
 He won the bronze medal, losing (14:4) his next contest to Albert Selimov of Russia.
 In February 2008, Pedraza defended the lightweight national championship in the Torneo Nacional Isaac Barrientos, defeating Reynaldo Cintron in the preliminaries, Erick Vidal in the quarterfinals (WO), Edgardo Rivera in the semifinals and Ken Alvarez in the final (10:3).
 In May 2009, he entered the XII Torneo José "Cheo" Aponte and competed in the light welterweight limit, winning his first contest over Pedro Vicente by stoppage in three rounds.
 Pedraza won the silver medal, losing to Bernard Lebron in the finals by hit score following a 16:16 tie.